JLX0/MetaLLM-GPT/README.md

 Compared to the [implicit code execution in Bard](https://blog.google/technology/ai/bard-improved-reasoning-google-sheets-export/), MetaLLM-GPT is created independently at the same time or earlier.
 While Bard is great at using codes to assist responses from LLM, MetaLLM-GPT is great at using LLM to assist code generation.
-Also, MetaLLM-GPT allows for more complex code generation and execution, such as automatically installing packages and using GPU.
+Also, MetaLLM-GPT allows for more complex code generation and execution, such as automatically installing packages, automatically debugging, and using GPU.

 MetaLLM-GPT combines metaprogramming (in Python) and large language models (LLMs) (GPT).
 * [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) refers to the